 My boys went here for two years and they enjoyed every mintue of it.
 From the teachers the the students to the lunch menu.
 The staff are so nice and caring.
 They took the time to figure out how to connect with my youngest son which helped him open up trendously.
 And I don't think my oldest has ever been in a better class.
 He made so many friends.
 Some of the teachers have children that attend there too which i belive is a plus.
 They are parents as well as teachers.
 I couldn't ask for a better school for my kids.

 Stanwood Elementary School is a public elementary school in Stanwood.
 The principal of Stanwood Elementary School is VICTOR HANZELI.
-364 students attend Stanwood Elementary School and are mostly White, non-Hispanic; Hispanic; and Multiracial.
-41% of the 364 students here are paying reduced lunch prices.
+364 students go to Stanwood Elementary School and are mostly White, non-Hispanic; Hispanic; and Multiracial.
+41% of the 364 students here get reduced lunch prices.
 The student to teacher ratio at Stanwood Elementary School is 15:1.
 Saratoga School is one of the nearest elementary schools.

 - Computer arts